JuDFTteam/aiida-fleur/docs/source/user_guide/workflows/wc_index.rst

     :width: 100%
     :align: center

-All of the workchains are split into the groups.
+All of the workchains are divided into the groups.
 First, we separate *technical* and *scientific* workflows.
-This separation is purely subjective: *technical* workchains tend to be less complex and represent basic routine tasks that people usually encounter. *Scientific* workflows make a particular physical task which is more specific to the particular project.
+This separation is purely subjective: *technical* workchains tend to be less complex and represent basic routine tasks that people usually encounter. *Scientific* workflows are less general and aimed at certain tasks.

 There are the sub-group of the force theorem calculations and their self-consistent analogs in the scientific workchains group.